Daniel Carleton Gajdusek: Kuru research

 Gajdusek's best-known work focused on kuru.
 This disease was rampant among the South Fore people of New Guinea in the 1950s and 1960s.
-Gajdusek connected the spread of the disease to the practice of funerary cannibalism by the South Fore.
-With elimination of cannibalism, kuru disappeared among the South Fore within a generation.
+He received the 1976 Nobel Prize in Physiology or Medicine for demonstrating, alongside Michael Alpers and Clarence Gibbs Jr, that Kuru was a transmittable disease.

 Gajdusek was introduced to the problem of kuru by Vincent Zigas, a district medical officer in the Fore Tribe region of New Guinea.
 Gajdusek provided the first medical description of this unique neurological disorder, which was miscast in the popular press as the "laughing sickness" because some patients displayed risus sardonicus as a symptom.
-He lived among the Fore, studied their language and culture, and performed autopsies on kuru victims.
+Gajdusek began investigating the disease in 1957 but could find no likely cause for the epidemic; no conventional infectious agent, no nutritional deficiency, no toxin (Gajdusek and Zigas 1957).